 Day 1: Morning – From Hobart to The Bonorong Wildlife Sanctuary

-Click on blue More Options prompt for full screen view of Google Map
+Click on the blue More Options prompt for a full-screen view of Google Map

 Sunday morning is my favourite time to start a bike trip.
-Since I am usually starting from one of the biggest towns on my route, it means that I get to escape it before most people are even up.
+Since I usually start from one of the biggest towns on my route, I get to escape it before most people are even up.
 It makes for traffic-free roads as I leave the city center.

 I was up and ready to go by 8:00 from my Narrara Backpacker’s room, having left behind a duffel bag with a change of clothes and street shoes and some other items (my own panniers which did not fit on the Tubus racks !) for my return in three weeks.

-Every time I end a bike tour I tell myself – “Never again with so much stuff!”
+Every time I end a bike tour, I tell myself – “Never again with so much stuff!”
 Well, here I was – yet again!
-The bike, the solidly built steel-frame Surly Long Haul Trekker, weighed 15 kg.
-(33 lbs.) and I had another 22 kg.
+The solidly built steel-frame Surly Long Haul Trekker bike weighed 15 kg.
+(33 lbs.), and I had another 22 kg.
 (48 lbs.) of gear, most in the four Ortlieb panniers clipped onto their respective racks.
 [The panniers themselves probably weighed about 3.5 kg.
 (8 lbs.)!]

-The panniers I had brought with me would just not fit on to the Tubus racks so the afternoon before I set off I had to arrange for the Ortliebs to be delivered to the Backpacker’s hostel.)
+The panniers I had brought with me would just not fit onto the Tubus racks, so the afternoon before I set off, I had to arrange for the Ortliebs to be delivered to the Backpacker’s hostel.)
 My tent, poles, and sleeping bag were inside that plastic bag on top of the rear panniers.
-My camera gear and wallet, sunglasses, sun cream, and cycling gloves were in the handlebar bag.
-In the map case on top of the bag I also had a gps tracking device – the Spot Connect – so the folks back home could follow me along!
+My camera gear, wallet, sunglasses, sun cream, and cycling gloves were in the handlebar bag.
+In the map case on top of the bag, I also had a GPS tracking device – the Spot Connect – so the folks back home could follow me!
 Stuff, stuff, stuff!
 I dream of the day I set off with a credit card and nothing more!